auaden/blog/content/blog/four-things-i-learned.md

 ## 2. Read up & learn

 People always think they can stop learning after university or they can rest on their laurels after learning the basics of React.
 These people are the ones who get left behind when a new tech emerges.
-My advice is to read and learn on your free time.
+My advice is to read and learn in your free time.
 Learning can take many different forms.
 These are my tips:

 - Follow tech stories on social media like twitter and reddit to keep up with the current trends.